HOME

 I currently have three primary lines of research, within the broad fields of: 1) political economy; 2) economics of education; 3) development economics.

-In the past year, I have expanded my work in development economics (which so far primarily focused on countries in Sub-Saharan Africa) to South Asia.
 Together with Raymond Robertson (Bush School, TAMU), Farzana Afridi (Indian Statistical Institute) and Hamna Ahmed (Lahore School of Economics), I was awarded an IZA|G2LM large grant to investigate (through surveys and RCTs) barriers to women’s career advancement in the apparel industry in Bangladesh, India and Pakistan.
-This work will take place in collaboration with the H&M Group.
-Also with Raymond Robertson, I received funding from the US State Department – through a collaborative agreement – to design and implement research aimed at facilitating women’s active participation in the Green Transition in Pakistan’s apparel industry.
+This work is taking place in collaboration with the H&M Group.

 Finally, I have ongoing experimental/behavioral projects aimed at identifying or correcting biases in hiring or career advancement.
 One project joint with Elira Kuka (George Washington University) uses an RCT to evaluate the impact of a streamlined mentoring program (the Adopt a Paper program) on the academic success of junior faculty in economics.
-Another project, joint with Tim Salmon (southern Methodist University) and TAMU PhD candidates Daniel Gomez-Vasquez and Miranda Lambert, employs a laboratory experiment to assess the impact of different modes of communication – in-person, video call, audio-only call and instant messaging – on the dynamics of work relationships between team members of different genders.
-A third project, joint with Daniel Gomez-Vasquez and Tim Salmon, extends Daniel’s dissertation work on the drivers of hiring biases against Black and Hispanic workers.